testflows/TestFlows-WebSite/source/handbook/index.md

     regression()
 ```

-The test code seems to be redundant so we could move the [When] and [Then] steps into
+The test code seems to be redundant, so we could move the [When] and [Then] steps into
 a function `check_add(a, b, expected)` that can be called with different parameters.

 ```python